 Not Keeping Your Estate Plan Current

-Once you have an estate plan in place, look over it occasionally to ensure that it meets your most current desires.
+Once you have an estate plan in place, look over it occasionally to ensure it meets your current desires.
 If you move away from New York, your plan must account for your new state’s estate planning laws.
-A marriage, birth, death or divorce may necessitate a change.
+A marriage, birth, death, or divorce may necessitate a change.
+Understand how each state’s estate tax laws will affect your plan.

 Not Having a Legitimate Estate Plan

 As you age, you may become disabled or require long-term care in a nursing home.
 If either scenario happens, you could become buried under a tide of unexpected debt.
-Plan for incapacitation, disability and long-term care while creating your estate plan.
+Plan for incapacitation, disability, and long-term care while creating your estate plan as part of your executor checklist.

 Not Accounting for Income Taxes

 Speak with a financial professional about assets you wish to leave that may incur income taxes for your loved ones.
-For example, an inherited retirement account may come with required minimum distributions, which may affect a beneficiary’s taxes.
+For example, an inherited retirement account may have required minimum distributions, which may affect a beneficiary’s taxes.
 Consider shifting a standard IRA into a Roth IRA.

 Going About Asset Ownership the Wrong Way

 In the coming years, review your estate plan for costly mistakes.
 A lack of knowledge or preparation may cost you and your beneficiaries and heirs more than you realize.
-From time to time, consider reviewing your estate and looking for updates!
+From time to time, consider an estate plan review.